 The state correspondence of king Sargon II (published in volumes 1, 5, 15 and 17) was the first chunk of the SAAo materials to have been "lemmatised", providing glossaries and interactive translation facilities which allow the user to check and question the translations in detail and make the corpus fully searchable, in order to facilitate and encourage an active understanding of the primary sources.
 This is the work of a team headed by Karen Radner (University College London) and funded by the British Arts and Humanities Research Council.
 The research project "Mechanisms of Communication in an Ancient Empire: The Correspondence between the King of Assyria and his Magnates in the 8th Century BC" (AH/F016581/1; 2008-2013) also included the preparation of a new edition of the Nimrud Letters, parts of the state correspondence of Tiglath-pileser III and Sargon, by Mikko Luukko (volume 19), which was published simultaneously in print and online in March 2013.

-Other parts of the SAAo materials are being made available in the same manner.
+Other parts of the SAAo materials HAVE BEEN made available in the same manner.
 During his time at UCL, Mikko Luukko lemmatised the prophecies (volume 9) and part of the royal correspondence of the 7th century BC (volumes 13 and 16).
 Melanie Groß, as part of the research project "Royal Institutional Households in First Millennium BC Mesopotamia" (Fonds zur Förderung der wissenschaftlichen Forschung, S 10802-G18; 2009-2011) headed by Heather D. Baker (University of Vienna), lemmatised the private legal documents (volumes 6 and 14).
 Since 2015, Mikko Luukko is continuing the lemmatisation of the remaining SAAo materials with funding provided by the Alexander von Humboldt chair of the Ancient History of the Near and Middle East at LMU Munich (Humboldt Professorship 2015, Karen Radner).
-As of August 2016, volumes 1-2, 5-6, 9, 13-17 and 19 have been lemmatised.
+As of August 2016, volumes 1-2, 5-6, 9-10, 13-19 have been lemmatised.